banner

 • You will not get a rich one color black.
 For a rich black use something like 100K 60C 50Y 50M.

-• 4-color CMYK process printing with aqueous coating is standard.
-PMS colors are printed as 5th color at additional cost
+• 4-color CMYK process printing with aqueous gloss coating is standard.
+PMS colors are printed as a 5th color at additional cost

 • Posters, postcards, promo items, etc may be printed on other presses.